When do I pump?

 Protects you, family members, pets and others from getting sick from human waste

 Protects the environment which is our necessary resource for water and food

 Allows you to demonstrate through action responsible stewardship and septic ownership

 Most inspections cost from $250 - $600 for residential and more for commercial.
 This depends on the system type and accessibility.
 There are charges to expose lids for the inspection.
 We can install risers and lids on old and new systems to make future inspections and pump outs easier.

 Is wastewater (septic) harmful?

 YES! it contains:

-Look for some of our FREE ONSeptic classes coming in 2020 to learn more about pumping out tanks and how to take care of your system.
+Look for some of our FREE ONSeptic classes coming soon to learn more about pumping out tanks and how to take care of your system.